-In its teaching and research, the department is dedicated to generating and reflecting on design knowledge in relation to questions of sustainability.
-The goal is to inscribe in the discipline of design a reflection on the ecological and social consequences of its actions as design sustainability and to offer alternative usage scenarios for designed environments.
+This field of study is dedicated to teaching and researching the production and reflection of design knowledge in relation to issues of sustainability.
+The aim is to instil in the design discipline a reflection on ecological and social consequences of its actions as design sustainability and to offer alternative scenarios for designed environments.

 Teaching

-The teaching aspect focuses on familiarizing students with the practical application of methods of reflection and with the tools for critical examination, guided by theory.
-The understanding of teaching here is grounded in recognizing design practices as knowledge practices.
-In teaching design sustainability the department will follow the cycle of Perception – Action – Reflection and will imbed this in a wide variety of (everyday) practices (for example, discarding) as a critical standard.
-Compact seminars and events are meant to make such as understanding of sustainability, in the sense of the ecological and social responsibility of design, easily comprehensible for the individual students and to make it applicable to professional practice.
+The focus of teaching is on introducing students to methods of reflection and tools for critical and/or theory-based analysis in practical applications.
+The basis of the teaching approach is to recognize design practices as knowledge practices.
+In order to teach design sustainability, the department's teaching follows the cycle of perception – action – reflection and embeds it in a variety of (everyday) practices (e.g., discarding) as a criterion for discussion.
+In compact seminars and courses, an understanding of sustainability, in the sense of ecological and social responsibility in design, is made individually tangible for students and transferable to professional practice.

 Research

-Current research and discussions on the themes of SDGs, in particular Discard Studies, social-ecological research, as well as the design theory of things form the network in which the department carries out its research.
-It follows the approaches of design research, using design itself to generate knowledge (Research through Design).
+Current research and discussions on the topics of the SDGs, in particular from discard studies, socio-ecological research, and design theory of things, form the network in which the department conducts its research.
+It pursues the approaches of design research and uses design itself to generate knowledge (research through design).

-• the question of how the design of education (didactics) can meet the demands of design sustainability and which tools and designs of education reflect the current problematic and can provide options for solutions;
+• the question of how the design of education (didactics) can meet the demands of design sustainability and which educational tools and designs reflect the current problem landscape and can provide possible solutions;

-• practice-based design, its theorization and utilization within the framework of social-ecological research;
+• practice-based design, its theorization and utilization in the context of socio-ecological research, especially in the context of consumer research;

-• rituals of disappearance in physical and digital environments.
+• rituals of disappearance in physical and digital environments; and

 Research Associate | Sustainable Product Design and Development